jaxley/risk-management-metrics-curated/README.md

 - Pukinskis, A. (2021).
 Calculating Cost of Delay - Alex Pukinskis - Medium.
 Medium.
 Retrieved from https://medium.com/@alexjp/calculating-cost-of-delay-3110c16827e9
 - Marks, Norman.
 How great is your cyber risk?
 (2021, September 16).
 Retrieved from https://normanmarks.wordpress.com/2021/09/16/how-great-is-your-cyber-risk
 - The Problem with Risk Scores and a Risk Matrix | Safesmart.
 (2020, January 16).
 Retrieved from https://safesmart.co.uk/problem-risk-scores-and-a-risk-matrix
+- Risk Management Theatre: On Show At An Organization Near You - Continuous Delivery.
+(2018, December 23).
+Retrieved from https://continuousdelivery.com/2013/08/risk-management-theatre

 #### Relevant Statistics / Math